-Invest 5, 500 $ in traditional IRA, hold that for few weeks and then convert it into Roth IRA and let the money grow tax free.
+Invest 5, 500 $ in traditional IRA, hold that for a few weeks and then convert it into Roth IRA and let the money grow tax-free.

 - REITs and Preferred’s

-Investing in dividend paying (or “fixed income” as they are called) equities in not the optimal strategy for someone who is working full time but I think its psychologically beneficial to get regular dividends specially, when market tanks down.
+Investing in dividend paying (or “fixed income” as they are called) equities is not the optimal strategy for someone who is working full time but I think its psychologically beneficial to get regular dividends especially when market tanks down.

-A caveat here, dividends coming from preferred are qualified (and taxed at a lower rate), dividends from REITs are not (they are considered regular income).
-The trick to be player here is to hold REIT in Roth IRA account where the income becomes tax-free.
+A caveat here, dividends coming from preferred are qualified and taxed at a lower rate while dividends from REITs are not, they are considered a regular income.
+The trick is to hold REIT in Roth IRA account where the income becomes tax-free.

 - Municipal Bonds